Constitutional history of China: 1975 constitution

 In 1975, Mao Zedong and his supporters sought to formalize their power through the promulgation of a new Constitution.
 Under the 1975 Constitution, the office of the President (officially translated as "Chairman" during this period) was abolished, leaving Mao, as the chairman of the CCP, as the sole power center.
 Formal duties of the President as Head of State were to be performed by the Chairman of the National People's Congress (who was, at the time, Zhu De).
 The replacement of local government by Revolutionary Committees was also formalized.
 The Constitution was shorted to 30 articles, and the Fundamental Rights and Duties of Citizens was greatly shortened.
 Guarantees removed included the rights to property and privacy, freedom from political discrimination, freedom of movement, speech, and artistic freedom, among other human rights.
 Concurrently, the duty to pay taxes was deleted from the document.
 The 1975 Constitution also saw a significant shift in tone compared to the 1954 Constitution, and saw the insertion of a significant number of ideological sloganeering provisions, including the claim that the nation was guided by "Marxism–Leninism–Mao Zedong Thought".

+The 1975 Constitution defined China as "a great unity of people of all nationalities led by the working class".